chiperific/ceremonial/README.md

 _(Easy stuff to make, doesn't change much of "the process", more convenience for the clients, a good shared "portal" for everyone)_

 * Replace all Wufoo forms with a single system that combines all form data into "client" and "ceremony" records
+  - Information gathering will still be broken up along the same structure as the Wufoo forms:
+    - Clients will start with submitting a "check date / request" form
+    - Then Basic Information Form
+    - Ceremony planning will be a combination of "form selection" and "document editing".
+    - Survey form afterwards
+  - But the information is all intelligently connected to a singular record

 * Allow for clients (and officiants) to build and edit their own ceremony(s):
   - Automatically adjust default ceremony format based upon religious/spiritual preferences